 10 minutes a day for at least 1 week

 How To – Mindfulness for writers

 - Think of something pleasant that happened in your day.
 It doesn’t have to be a life-changing event.
 It can be big or small.

 - Name the event – ex: “My boss gave me a shout out in a company-wide email.”
 “My friend sent me the best cat gif ever”

 - In detail, write what happened.
 What did you say or do?
 What did others say or do?

 - How did the event make you feel in the moment and as you reflect on it later?

 - Write down why do you think the event happened.

-If you begin to focus on negative emotions, try to realign your thoughts and find positivity.
+If you begin to focus on negative emotions, try to realign your thoughts, and find positivity.
 It might be difficult, but as with most things in life, it gets easier with continued practice.
 Don’t worry about the grammar, spelling, or anything else that would horrify your editor.
 After a few days of documenting the Three Good Things, you may see a shift in your perception.
-You’ll take more notice of good things that happen throughout your day and savor the moment of gratitude.
+You’ll take more notice of the good things that happen throughout your day and savor the moment of gratitude.